diaana19/ft_transcendence/README.md

 - **Version control** — Git with feature/story branches and reviewed pull requests; commits are SSH-signed.
 Work distribution is visible in `git shortlog -sne`.
 - **Task tracking** — GitHub Issues and GitHub Projects for sprint planning and task management.
-- **Communication** — Discord for day-to-day communication and coordination between frontend and backend tracks.
+- **Communication** — Whatsapp for day-to-day communication and coordination between frontend and backend tracks.

 ---